vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 Made the necessary updates to separately load PlantDoc and validate on it.
 I can test how much it improves (current hypothesis) if only trained on the 3 selected.
 Currently the model is training.

+## 15/1/2026

+Looked into the results.
+The previous one validated on the Corn/maize leaf dataset only since the PlantDoc validation script had some errors (thankfully it was at the end so didn't mess up the checkpoints).
+It obviously performs well on the data it is trained on with 0.95 acc.
+Had the daily progress meet.
+Continued with the same idea for setting up PlantDoc.
+I had the checkpoint saved so currently setting up loading the saved checkpoints in kaggle, will then add the validation on PlantDoc to see how it performs.

+There were some problems with how the checkpoint was stored so currently still working on loading up the saved model.
+Will need to fix the checkpointing code later.

+Fixed it and tested.
+And the results are 35% accuracy.
+Hmm.
+Pretty interesting how bad it turned out, barely better than earlier ViT but that was on PlantVillage and a larger dataset so for comparable results I suppose it should be trained with PlantVillage again.
+I'll set that up with the same overlapping classes and see the results.

+Updated the earlier notebook to use the Swin-HViT class instead of ViT and started training.
+Currently running.

+Monitored the training which can take a while longer.
+Looked into synthetic data generation and since I have experience with diffusion, looked into related research.
+They seem to be considered better than GANs here as well with the same reasoning of mode collapse being highly likely in GANs.
+Further study pointed to standard approaches including Latent diffusion, repaint, pix2pix.
+I'll look into these deeper later if needed.
+Then started looking into the other models which performed well on PlantDoc, specifically the Efficient net variant